Clinical Trials Using Anetumab Ravtansine

 Anetumab Ravtansine and Atezolizumab in Treating Participants with Advanced Non-small Cell Lung Cancer

-This phase I / II trial studies the best dose and side effects of anetumab ravtansine when given together with atezolizumab and how well they work in treating participants with non-small cell lung cancer that has spread to other places in the body.
-Immunotherapy with anetumab ravtansine, may induce changes in body’s immune system and may interfere with the ability of tumor cells to grow and spread.
+This phase I / II trial studies the best dose and side effects of anetumab ravtansine when given together with atezolizumab and how well they work in treating participants with non-small cell lung cancer that has spread to other places in the body (advanced).
+Anetumab ravtansine is a monoclonal antibody, called anetumab, linked to a chemotherapy drug called DM4.
+Anetumab attaches to tumor associated antigen mesothelin positive cancer cells in a targeted way and delivers DM4 to kill them.
 Immunotherapy with monoclonal antibodies, such as atezolizumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.

 Location: 3 locations